It's a New Day in Public Health.

 The Florida Onsite Sewage Nitrogen Reduction Strategy (FOSNRS) study conducted in 2009-2015 identified the passive nitrogen-reducing media systems as one of the most cost-effective systems for nitrogen control.
 Seven full-scale systems were constructed during 2012-2013, and monitored on a quarterly basis for almost two years (2013 through 2014).
 Results from the study demonstrated that passive nitrogen-reducing media systems can remove approximately 65% to more than 95% of the nitrogen in wastewater with limited maintenance efforts and low operating costs....

 In early 2017, the Department resumed monitoring on four remaining FOSNRS systems to evaluate their long-term performance as they become mature.
 Based on results from eight quarterly sampling events, more than six years after these systems were constructed, the systems continue to remove an average of more than 80% of the nitrogen in wastewater.
 The maintenance efforts and operating costs remained low.
 Department staff is planning to replace the denitrification media of one system and evaluate the improvement on the nitrogen-reducing efficiency.
-A report of the continuing monitoring study is being prepared.
 Some results from the monitoring can be found in a presentation given to the Department’s Research Review and Advisory Committee (RRAC).
+A draft final report for the study has been prepared and can be found here.

 Development of Funding Mechanisms for OSTDS Remediation and Upgrade (2018 – Ongoing)